Jeremiah-Clark/Blog/blog/20260505-Core_Digital_Tool_Stack.md

 - **The learning curve is steep**.
 Hoo-boy, yeah.
 The way Git works is logical, but complicated and unintuitive, especially to a non-developer.
 You won’t be surprised to learn that it was created by Linus Torvalds to support the development of the Linux kernel.
 That’s a hardcore programming background, so the approach makes sense.
   - All I can say is, if I could figure it out, so can you (I have a Fine Arts degree from a defunct institution, so… yeah).
 There are tons of great resources online, and if you happen to know any programmers, even better.
 Just take it one step at a time and make sure you have the basics in hand before trying anything fancy.

-- It’s easy to get lost.
+- **It’s easy to get lost**.
 Even if you’re comfortable working in Git—pushing, pulling, branching, and merging with confidence—it’s possible to do something with no idea what you just did or how to undo it.
 If that happens, take a deep breath, step away, and then come back and try to figure it out.
 If you can’t, your friendly neighborhood programmer or an LLM can help immensely.

 ### Worth Mentioning